komunumo/komunumo-server/README.md

 ### Database

 *Komunumo* needs a database to permanently store the business data.
 All JDBC compatible databases are supported.
-We highly recommend [MariaDB](https://mariadb.org/), just because we are using it during development and it is highly tested with *Komunumo*.
+By default, *Komunumo* uses an in memory [H2](https://www.h2database.com/) database.
+You don't need to configure anything, but you will loose all your data when you stop *Komunumo*.

-Please make sure that your database is using a unicode character set to avoid problems storing data containing unicode characters.
+To permanently store data, we highly recommend [MariaDB](https://mariadb.org/), just because we are using it during development and it is highly tested with *Komunumo*.
+Please make sure that your database is using an unicode character set to avoid problems storing data containing unicode characters.

 The `DB_USER` is used to access the *Komunumo* database including automatic schema migrations and needs `ALL PRIVILEGES`.